-a.
+C.1.
 Anti-corruption and Integrity

 We do not tolerate corruption.
 Our employees are provided with anti-corruption and practice notes on handling invitations of bribery.
-Our employees are encouraged to report any suspected corruption practice to the senior management or the board of directors, whoever appropriate.
-The senior management or board of directors will conduct investigations and if corruption is established, the case will be reported to the relevant authorities in the jurisdiction concerned, such as the Independent Commission Against Corruption for cases in Hong Kong.
+Our employees are encouraged to report any suspected corruption practice to the senior management or the Board, whoever appropriate.
+The senior management or Board will conduct investigations and if corruption is established, the case will be reported to the relevant authorities in the jurisdiction concerned, such as the Independent Commission Against Corruption for cases in Hong Kong Special Administrative Region.
 Annually, we require from all employees a no conflict of interests declaration in relation to our clients so as to mitigate possible moral hazards.

 We have also adopted a whistleblowing policy in line with the requirements of the Singapore Code of Governance 2018 in 2020.
-The policy has been communicated to all employees of the Group and all new employees will be provided with a copy of the ed policy.
+The policy has been communicated to all employees of the Group and all new employees will be provided with a copy of the policy.

 The whistleblowing policy provides a reporting channel for employees and other stakeholders to raise concerns over any perceived anomalies concerning internal control, financial reporting, our products and services or other business conducts, and such contact information can be found in our Annual Reports.
-To ensure fair investigations, all reports are to be submitted to the Chairman of the Audit & Risk Management Committee ("ARMC") via email or by post.
-Reports deemed significant by the ARMC Chairman after consultation with the Independent Non-Executive Chairman of the Board will be duly investigated by an investigation committee comprising independent members appointed by the ARMC.
-The committee will investigate the matter with strict confidence and interview such internal or external party as required.
+To ensure fair investigations, all reports are to be submitted to the Chairman of the AC via email or by post.
+The Chairman will investigate the matter with strict confidence and interview such internal or external party as required.
 The whistleblowing policy will encourage the reporting of organisational issues in good faith, allowing such issues to be highlighted and rectified where necessary.
 The Group takes reasonable steps to protect the confidentiality and identity of the Whistleblower, subject always to the prevailing laws and regulations.

-The ARMC is responsible for oversight and monitoring of whistleblowing.
+The AC is responsible for oversight and monitoring of whistleblowing.

-There was no whistle-blowing report received in FY2022 and the Company targets the same record for FY2023.
+There was no whistle-blowing report received in FY2023 and the Company targets the same record for FY2024.